 The Board of Directors consists of 12-18 members elected from the ACLU membership at large.
 Board members serve a three-year term with a term limit of three consecutive three-year terms.
 Terms are staggered with roughly an equal number of board members being elected at each annual election.
 The ACLU of Nebraska has a sister-organization structure with a 501(c)(3) nonprofit (ACLU Nebraska Foundation, Inc.) and a 501(c)(4) nonprofit (ACLU Nebraska, Inc.) and accordingly two Boards, but with overlapping and identical membership on each board.
 So, board members serve on both organizations’ Boards of Directors simultaneously.

-Each board member must be a member of the ACLU (c4) and make a gift to the (c3) that is meaningful to them in light of their individual financial resources annually and should consider making a planned gift.
+Each board member must be a member of the ACLU (c4) and make an annual gift to the ACLU Nebraska Foundation (c3) that is meaningful to them in light of their individual financial resources and should consider making a planned gift.

 General Duties and Powers